simplecto/production-stack-template/README.md

 # Purpose

-This is a general template that I use for every new project.
+This is a project template that provides a production-ready reference implementation for commonly used features:

+  * Reverse-proxy with automatic HTTPS encryption via LetsEncrypt

-If you follow my blog (simplecto.com) then you will know that I am a big believer in Django and a supporting ecosystem around that framework.
+If you follow [my blog](https://www.example.com) then you will know that I am a big believer in Django and a supporting ecosystem around that framework.

-Principles
+**Principles**
   * 12-factor ready
   * Simplicity, with a path forward for scaling the parts you need.
   * Single developer friendly
   * Single machine friendly
   * Optimize for developer speed

-Docker
+**Docker**
   * building and running locally
   * building and running remotely
   * pushing to private repo